ModelAtlasofTheEarth/Model-Submission/README.md

 _Workflows are currently in development!_

-To submit a model, open a new issue using the [model request template](url)
+To submit a model, open a new issue using the [New model request](https://github.com/ModelAtlasofTheEarth/Model_Submission/issues/new/choose)